flexera-public/policy_templates/cost/aws/rightsize_rds_instances/README.md

   - `rds:ModifyDBInstance`*
   - `rds:DeleteDBInstance`*

-\* Only required for taking action (terminating or downsizing); the policy will still function in a read-only capacity without these permissions.
+  \* Only required for taking action; the policy will still function in a read-only capacity without these permissions.

   Example IAM Permission Policy: